Principal listing and maintenance requirements and procedures

 Interviews with the HOSE.
 A company seeking a listing on the HOSE is not required by law to conduct any interviews with the HOSE.
 However, in practice, the HOSE may request a meeting with the company registered for listing if it deems it necessary for the purpose of handling the listing dossier.

 Minimum trading price.
-By law, each share holds a par value of VND10,000 (approximately US$0.41).
+By law, each share holds a par value of VND10,000 (approximately US$0.40).
 As a result, in principle, the initial listing price of the share cannot be lower than such par value.
+Separate rules apply to any issuance below par value, which is highly regulated and only seen in subsequent share issuances and listings after IPO / initial listing.

 Currency.
 Listed shares must be traded and settled in Vietnamese Dong.